Alessia Cara: 2021–present: In the Meantime and Love & Hyperbole

 In August 2023, Cara confirmed on an X posting that she was working on her fourth studio album, on which work began on in late 2021, continuing into 2024.
 The lead single "Dead Man" from the album and the accompanying music video were released on July 19, 2024.
 The album, titled Love & Hyperbole, was released on February 14, 2025.
+Cara embarked on her Love & Hyperbole Tour in April 2025.

 In August 2025, Cara joined the Jonas Brothers on their Greetings from Your Hometown tour as a surprise guest, to perform her single "Scars to Your Beautiful".
-Cara later announced that a deluxe edition of Love & Hyperbole would be released on October 24, 2025, comprising three previously unreleased songs and remixes featuring Julia Michaels, Lucky Daye, and Tiny Habits.
-In December 2025, Cara will join Canadian singer Bryan Adams for a performance, as part of Bryan Adams and Friends: A Great Big Holiday Jam, which is expected to be released for streaming and digital download.
+Cara later announced that a deluxe edition of Love & Hyperbole would be released on October 24, 2025, including three previously unreleased songs, in addition to remixes featuring Julia Michaels, Lucky Daye, and Tiny Habits.
+The same month, Cara contributed an original song for the second season soundtrack of the Netflix series Nobody Wants This.
+Cara also performed the Canadian national anthem during Game 2 of the 2025 World Series on October 25, 2025.